Staff – Meet the Team

 Jessica is passionate about her work through PGS and has a great appreciation for the exposure her job provides.
 She loves the challenge each project presents and is always looking forward to the next adventure.

-Michelle joined PGS as an archaeological intern in 2020 and has progressed to Archaeologist over the past two years.
+Michelle joined PGS as an archaeological intern in 2020 and has progressed to Archaeologist over the past three years.
 She is registered with the Association of Southern African Professional Archaeologists (ASAPA) as a Professional Archaeologist.
 She holds a master’s degree (MA) in Archaeology from the University of Pretoria.

 She works as archaeologist and project assistant in our Grave Relocation Unit, where she assist with physical excavations as well as permitting and project documentation administration.